 I’ve been a professional wedding photographer since 2008.
 I used to work in online marketing and digital asset design.
 When we moved out of London I decided I wanted to change careers and do something that I both loved and that would give me a much better way of life.
 With my children still young it’s amazing as I can spend as much time with them as I want.
 Nothing beats being your own boss in that respect.

 I use Zenfolio exclusively for my online galleries, proofing and ordering system.
-In the past, I used to spend hours uploading slideshows I’d created, processing print orders, liking stamps, going to the post office etc. When I discovered Zenfolio all that went away and I honestly think having a Zenfolio account probably frees up about 7 or 8 hours a week of my time that I can either spend with the kids, or in other aspects of the business.
+In the past, I used to spend hours uploading slideshows I’d created, processing print orders, licking stamps, going to the post office etc. When I discovered Zenfolio all that went away and I honestly think having a Zenfolio account probably frees up about 7 or 8 hours a week of my time that I can either spend with the kids, or in other aspects of the business.
 Having a fulfillment system that I can also access via my iPhone whilst away is really important as I’m out of the country a bit.
 It really has been a brilliant system for me.

 The designs are beautiful and built with photographers in mind.
 The aim of the website is to show off your images and Zenfolio does that perfectly.
 The shop is integrated straight into the gallery, meaning people can buy as they browse without having to go through an awkward ordering process (like that which was on my old website).
 Most importantly, it is super quick to load too!